vv173/-k8s-host-html/README.md

        kubectl create namespace letsencrypt

-2) Second we need to deployt ClusterIssuer for cert-manager.
+2) Second we need to deploy ClusterIssuer for cert-manager.

       Replace *server* and *email* keys in letsencrypt-traefik-issuer.yml file with real information

        kubectl apply -f letsencrypt-traefik-issuer.yml

-3) Next step, create TLS certicate.
+3) Next step, create a TLS certificate.

       We need to replace *dnsNames* key in cert.yml with a valid DNS entry

        kubectl apply -f cert.yml

+4) In our fourth step, we should build a docker image from the docker file, with a simple command.

+       docker build -t v17v3/vnginx:v3.1 .

-4) Last step is, to deploy our webpage with ingress.
+5) Last step is, to deploy our webpage with ingress.

        kubectl apply -f nginx-deployment.yml